Aibarret/Level-Blocking-Jubilife-City/README.md

-# Level-Blocking-Jubilife-City
+# Level-Blocking-Pokemon-League
-An exercise in level blocking a city from Pokemon Platinum
+An exercise in level blocking an area from Pokemon